-Dhaka Bank has considerable investment in equity shares of various companies and mutual funds and has active participation in the secondary market through Dhaka Bank Securities Ltd. The bank also participates in the primary market by the purchase of shares and securities from private placement from institutional investors.
-There is an investment committee for the management of investment portfolio and associated risk to which bank may be exposed.
+Dhaka Bank has considerable investment in equity shares of various companies and mutual funds and has active participation in the secondary market through Dhaka Bank Securities Ltd. The bank also participates in the primary market by the purchase of shares and securities from IPOs.
 In the investment process Dhaka Bank Ltd. strictly follow the internal policies and procedures put into place in this respect.